digxz/digxz/README.md

 ## Hi!
 I'm Diego!
-### And I'm a student of analysis and systems development!
+### And I'm a student of cross-platform software development!
-- I'm currenty studying AngularJS!
+- I'm currenty studying Javascript!
 - I have been working as an IT assistant for over a year!

 ### My skills: